 WHEREAS, Mr. Walker unselfishly contributes both time and finances to numerous organizations and worthwhile causes; and

 WHEREAS, the Legislature of the State of Mississippi believes that it is most appropriate to pay special tribute to such a remarkable businessman and philanthropist as Mr. Leroy Walker, Jr., a great pride to the City of Jackson, for his contributions and service to the people in the Jackson area:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, THE SENATE CONCURRING THEREIN, That we do hereby commend Mr. Leroy Walker, Jr., an example of a dreamer, who turned his dreams into reality by working hard and taking advantage of every opportunity he was presented and extend our best of wishes to him in all his future endeavors.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to each of the honorees, Mississippi University for Women and to the members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Mr. Leroy Walker, Jr., and the Capitol Press Corps.